Undocumented and AB 540 Students

 What is needed to study abroad?

-students should also be aware of additional documentation that is related to their entry and exit of both
+In addition to following all application and pre-departure processes needed for the program, undocumented students should also be aware of additional documentation that is related to their entry and exit from both The United States and their country of destination.

 An undocumented student participating in a global learning program abroad must have:

-• Advance Parole: Advance Parole (USCIS Form I-131) is a travel document issued by the United States
+• Advance Parole: Advance Parole (USCIS Form I-131) is a travel document issued by the United States Citizenship and Immigration Services (USCIS).

-Citizenship and Immigration Services (USCIS).
-This document is needed to allow the recipient the ability to return to the United States, at discretion.
-One must have a confirmed Advance Parole before going abroad and the application and approval process typically takes 7-14 months, or longer.
-For undocumented students, a valid DACA or TPS is a part of the requirement for applying for Advance Parole.
-For more information about Advance Parole for DACA students, visit UC’s Immigrant Legal Services Center FAQ about Advance Parole.
+• For more information about Advance Parole for DACA students, visit UC’s Immigrant Legal Services Center FAQ about Advance Parole.
 Access additional UC resources here and watch the UCIMM webinar on Advance Parole Updates here.

-• Visa: Depending on the length of the study abroad program, destination, and the passport you hold, a
+• Visa: Depending on the length of the study abroad program, destination, and passport you hold, a visa for entrance into your study abroad destination may be required.

 Applying to UCEAP: Advance Parole Considerations